-US death toll closes in on Italy’s as the Midwest braces
+US death toll closes in on Italy’s as Midwest braces

 CHICAGO (AP) — The U.S. moved closer to overtaking Italy for the highest death toll in the world from the coronavirus Saturday as Chicago and other cities across the Midwest braced for a potential surge in victims and moved to snuff out smoldering hot spots of contagion before they erupt.

-With the New York metropolitan swamped with cases, fear mounted over the spread of the virus into the nation’s heartland.
+With the New York metropolitan still deep in crisis, fear mounted over the spread of the virus into the nation’s heartland.
 Twenty-four residents of an Indiana nursing home hit by COVID-19 have died.
 Chicago’s Cook County has set up a temporary morgue that can take more than 2,000 bodies.
 And Chicago Mayor Lori Lightfoot has been going around telling groups of people to “break it up.”

 Around the world, meanwhile, European countries used roadblocks, drones, helicopters, mounted patrols and the threat of fines to keep people from traveling over Easter weekend.

 And with infections leveling off in Italy, Spain and other places on the Continent, governments took tentative steps toward loosening the weeks-long shutdowns of much of public life.

 Glorious weather across Europe posed an extra test of people’s discipline.